shotgunsoftware/developer.shotgunsoftware.com/docs/ja/guides/pipeline-integrations/administration/offline-and-disabled-auto-updates.md

 ### Initial Setup

 If your studio has restricted internet access or no internet access then you will need to ensure that you have all the required parts cached locally.
-You will still need one machine that can connect to the internet in order to download Shotgun Create or Shotgun Desktop.
+You will still need one machine that can connect to the internet in order to download {% include product %} Create or {% include product %} Desktop.

-Shotgun Create and Shotgun Desktop come prepackaged with all the dependencies required to run the basic integrations.
+{% include product %} Create and {% include product %} Desktop come prepackaged with all the dependencies required to run the basic integrations.
-When you start either of them up, it will automatically try to look for updates, but if it cannot connect to the Shotgun App Store, it will simply run the most recent version that exists locally.
+When you start either of them up, it will automatically try to look for updates, but if it cannot connect to the {% include product %} App Store, it will simply run the most recent version that exists locally.

-It is recommended that you follow the "Managing updates" steps bellow after installing Shotgun Desktop, as the components bundled with the installer may not be the latest.
+It is recommended that you follow the "Managing updates" steps bellow after installing {% include product %} Desktop, as the components bundled with the installer may not be the latest.

 {% include info title="Note" content="Depending on your network setup, it can sometimes get stuck looking for updates online even though it won't be able to access them.
-In this situation you can set the environment variable `SHOTGUN_DISABLE_APPSTORE_ACCESS` to `\"1\"` to stop it from trying." %}
+In this situation you can set the environment variable `shotgun_DISABLE_APPSTORE_ACCESS` to `\"1\"` to stop it from trying." %}

 {% include info title="Note" content="You will still need to be able to connect to your Shotgun site.
 When we say offline we are talking about not being able to connect to our app store to download updates." %}